Hanaoka Seishū: Hua Tuo and mafeisan

 Hua Tuo (華佗, ca. AD 145-220) was a Chinese surgeon of the 2nd century AD.
 According to the Records of Three Kingdoms (ca. AD 270) and the Book of the Later Han (ca. AD 430), Hua Tuo performed surgery under general anesthesia using a formula he had developed by mixing wine with a mixture of herbal extracts he called mafeisan (麻沸散).
 Hua Tuo reportedly used mafeisan to perform even major operations such as resection of gangrenous intestines.
 Before the surgery, he administered an oral anesthetic potion, probably dissolved in wine, in order to induce a state of unconsciousness and partial neuromuscular blockade.

 The exact composition of mafeisan, similar to all of Hua Tuo's clinical knowledge, was lost when he burned his manuscripts, just before his death.
 The composition of the anesthetic powder was not mentioned in either the Records of Three Kingdoms or the Book of the Later Han.
 Because Confucian teachings regarded the body as sacred and surgery was considered a form of body mutilation, surgery was strongly discouraged in ancient China.
 Because of this, despite Hua Tuo's reported success with general anesthesia, the practice of surgery in ancient China ended with his death.

 The name mafeisan combines ma (麻, meaning "cannabis, hemp, numbed or tingling"), fei (沸, meaning "boiling or bubbling"), and san (散, meaning "to break up or scatter", or "medicine in powder form").
-Therefore, the word mafeisan probably means something like "cannabis boil powder".
+Therefore, the word mafeisan probably means something like "boiled cannabis powder".
 Many sinologists and scholars of traditional Chinese medicine have guessed at the composition of Hua Tuo's mafeisan powder, but the exact components still remain unclear.
 His formula is believed to have contained some combination of: